rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - productType - ProductTargetType: Type of the product.
     - cloudVendor - CloudVendor: The cloud vendor type.
 - Returns list of ManagedObjectTypes.
-### unreadnotificationscount
-Get unread notifications count.

-- There is a single argument of type UnreadNotificationsCountInput.
-- Returns System.Int32.
 ### upgradestatus
 Gets the status for completed/running upgrade process.

 - There is a single argument of type System.String.
 - Returns UpgradeStatusReply.
-### usagetimeseries
-Retrieves product usage timeseries data.

-- There is a single argument of type UsageTimeseriesInput.
-- Returns UsageTimeseries.
-### useraccessinsights
-Return the user access insights for the given time range.

-- There are 7 arguments.
-    - startTime - DateTime: Start time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - endTime - DateTime: End time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns PrincipalInsightConnection.
-### useraccessinsightticketdefaults
-Default field values for user access insight ticket.

-- There is a single argument of type UserAccessInsightTicketDefaultsInput.
-- Returns UserAccessInsightTicketDefaultsReply.
-### useraccessmetrics
-User access metrics.

-- The useraccessmetrics subcommand takes no arguments.
-- Returns UserAccessMetrics.
 ### useractivities
 - There are 8 arguments.
     - filter - ListObjectFilesFiltersInput